 A plan to safely carry out the work should then be developed (eg safe work procedure or safe work method statements where high risk construction work activities have been identified).

-Suitable footwear that controls the risk of slipping and other site hazards must be worn when working on or near fragile roofs.
+- suitable footwear that controls the risk of slipping and other site hazards.

 Fragile roof signage must be fixed to the walls of buildings where access can be made to fragile roofs.